julienOlivier3/julienOlivier3.github.io/_projects/1_project.md

 ---
 layout: page
 title: x-language coding
-description: A simple demonstration of using Python and R syntax within the same script using Quarto.
+description: A simple demonstration of coding with Python and R within the same IDE using Quarto.
-img: assets/img/quarto.png
+img: assets/img/R_python2.png
 importance: 1
 category: fun
 ---